AdobeDocs/campaign-web.en/help/v8/email/generative-sms.md

 >Before starting using this capability, read out related [Guardrails and Limitations](generative-gs.md#generative-guardrails).
 ></br>
 >
->You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before you can use the AI Assistant in Adobe Campaign Web for Content Acceleration.
+>You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before you can use the AI Assistant Content Accelerator in Adobe Campaign Web.
 For more information, contact your Adobe representative.

-Once you have crafted and personalized your SMS messages to suit your audience, take your communication to the next level with the help of the AI Assistant in Adobe Campaign Web for Content Acceleration in Campaign, powered by innovative AI technology.
+Once you have crafted and personalized your SMS messages to suit your audience, take your communication to the next level with the help of the AI Assistant Content Accelerator in Adobe Campaign Web, powered by innovative AI technology.

 This handy tool provides intelligent suggestions for refining your content, ensuring that your messages resonate effectively and maximize engagement.